Black people in ancient Roman history: Academic consensus on the peopling of Egypt

+Mainstream scholarship have situated the ethnicity and the origins of predynastic, southern Egypt as a foundational community primarily in northeast Africa which included the Sudan, tropical Africa and the Sahara whilst recognising the population variability that became characteristic of the pharaonic period.
+Pharaonic Egypt featured a physical gradation across the regional populations, with Upper Egyptians having shared more biological affinities with Sudanese and southernly African populations, whereas Lower Egyptians had closer genetic links with Levantine and Mediterranean populations.

+International scholarship reflected in the UNESCO General History of Africa have expressed a similar position.
+A majority of the scholars that contributed to the Volume II edition (1981) considered Egypt an indigenous African civilisation with a mixed population that originated largely in the Sahara and featured a variety of skin colours from north and south of the Saharan region.
+In the view of Egyptian scholar and featured editor, Gamal Mokhtar, Upper Egypt and Nubia held "similar ethnic composition" with comparable material culture.
+An updated volume IX publication launched in 2025, reaffirmed the view that Egypt had African and Eurasian populations.
+The review section which focused on the 1974 "Peopling of Egypt" symposium stated that accumulated research over the three decades had confirmed the migration from Southernly African along with Saharan populations into the early Nile Valley.
+Upper Egypt was now positioned as a origin point of Pharaonic unification, with supporting archaeological, anthropological, genetic and linguistic sources of evidence having identified close affinities between Upper Egypt and other Sub-Saharan African populations.

 Identifiable people

 Aethiopiae were rare in the capital under Nero; it was evidence of a brilliant and costly affair when the gladiators for a whole day's show consisted only of Aethiopes.

 One "Aethiop" soldier is reported (by Historia Augusta, a source of mixed reliability) in Britannia in about 210 CE, his black skin being considered a bad omen for North African Emperor Septimius Severus who was born in Leptis Magna.

 Depictions of skin tone

 A strong distinction in skin color is frequently seen in the portrayal of men and women in Ancient Rome.
 Since women in Ancient Rome were traditionally expected to stay inside and out of the sun, they were usually quite pale; whereas men were expected to go outside and work in the sun, so they were usually deeply tanned.
 Separately, people with very dark skin and tightly-curled hair were often depicted in art.
 Classical pedagogy, intermingled with the fraught legacy of racism, has incorrectly imputed racism to ancient depictions of people with the physical characteristics of sub-Saharan Africans.